 A person with OCD is usually aware that the thoughts and actions don’t make sense, yet they are still compelled by them – they feel uncontrollable.
 OCD tends to cause a feeling of embarrassment and challenges in performing day-to-day activities – and can sometimes lead to a shame spiral including isolation, depression, and mal-adaptive coping behaviors.

-Can I Live a Normal Life with OCD?
+Can You Live a Normal Life with OCD?

 The short answer is absolutely.
 Although the compulsions are typically uncontrollable and the actions do affect your day-to-day activities, that’s not to say that you can’t function and live a normal life with OCD.
 One of the key questions our therapists at Claibourne encourage clients to ask themselves when they have a ruminating or intrusive thought on which they feel compelled to act is, “If I don’t do that, what’s the worst thing that can happen?”
 Sure, for someone with OCD, this could take you down a rabbit hole of worst-case scenarios (an area in which those with OCD excel).
 But with the right skills, it can be taught that the answer to that worst-case scenario question is, more often than not, not really all that terrible.